|Date:||Fri 5th Oct 2018 - Sat 6th Oct 2018|

 From the M4

 Come off at junction 15 onto the A419 towards Swindon.
 Take the first junction off the A419 onto the A4259 and take the first exit off the roundabout, passing the Hospital on the left.
 At the next roundabout take the third exit following the A4259, Queen’s Drive.
 Follow the A4259 until Drakes roundabout and take the second exit onto the A4312, Drakes Way.
 Turn left at the traffic lights onto Ocotal Way and then right at the next set of traffic lights onto Shrivenham Road.
 At the mini roundabout turn right into County Park Business Park.
-We are located at the end of the road on the left.
+Vets Now are located at the end of the road on the left.

 From the A419/A420

 At the White Hart Roundabout, take theA4312 - Oxford Road exit (signed Town Centre).
 Remain on the A4312 until the Greenbridge Roundabout.
 At the roundabout take the second exit (signed Town Centre & A4312).
 Turn right at traffic light junction with Ocotal Way - A313.
 Turn right at set of lights (signed Marshgate) onto Shrivenham Road.
 Turn right at mini-roundabout into the County Park Business Park.
-We are located at the end of the road on the left hand side.
+Vets Now are located at the end of the road on the left hand side.

 Travelling by Public Transport

 From Swindon Rail Station walk to bus station (Bay 16) and take the 66 Bus.
 After 4 stops exit at Walcot East, Drakes Park.
-From there it is a 6 minute walk to the center.
+From there it is a 6 minute walk to the centre.

 Best Western Premier Blunsdon House Hotel****